ibm-z-oss-oda/aniso8601/README.rst

 RelativeTimeBuilder
 -------------------

+**The included RelativeTimeBuilder is deprecated and will no longer be included as a dependency in aniso8601 6.0.0, install `relativetimebuilder <https://pypi.org/project/relativetimebuilder/>`_ instead.**

 The :code:`RelativeTimeBuilder` uses `python-dateutil <https://pypi.python.org/pypi/python-dateutil>`_ (if installed) to add calendar level accuracy to duration and interval parses.
+It is located in the :code:`aniso8601.builders.relative` module.

 Datetimes
 ^^^^^^^^^